-(c) Child support will be distributed and disbursed to arrears owed on each case, in equal shares.
+(c) Child support will be distributed and disbursed to arrears owed on each case, in equal shares. ¶

 (5) For cases managed in the Origin child support automated system, collections applied to current support will be distributed in the following priority: first to current child support, second to current medical support, and third to current spousal support.
-If a court order requires payment of "family support," collections applied to current support will be distributed first to current family support and second to current medical support.

-(6) Upon case conversion from the CSEAS to the Origin child support automated system, combined child and spousal support arrears will be converted by dividing the existing arrears into separate accounts based on the ratio of the current support obligation for both categories.
+If a court order requires payment of "family support," collections applied to current support will be distributed first to current family support and second to current medical support.¶ (6) Upon case conversion from the CSEAS to the Origin child support automated system, combined child and spousal support arrears will be converted by dividing the existing arrears into separate accounts based on the ratio of the current support obligation for both categories.
 When there is only child support or only spousal support accruing as current support at the time of conversion, this division is as follows:

-(a) If there is only a current child support obligation at the time of conversion, then child and spousal arrears will be converted as child support arrears.
+(a) If there is only a current child support obligation at the time of conversion, then child and spousal arrears will be converted as child support arrears. ¶

-(b) If there is only a current spousal support obligation at the time of conversion, then child and spousal arrears will be converted as spousal support arrears.
+(b) If there is only a current spousal support obligation at the time of conversion, then child and spousal arrears will be converted as spousal support arrears.¶

-(7) Upon request of a party asserting that the conversion division between child and spousal arrears is inaccurate, the administrator will perform an audit and if appropriate adjust the converted balances.
+(7) Upon request of a party asserting that the conversion division between child and spousal arrears is inaccurate, the administrator will perform an audit and if appropriate adjust the converted balances. $\P$

-(8) For Oregon support orders or modifications, a prorated share (unless otherwise ordered) of current child or medical support payments received within the month due or an equal share of arrears payments, will be disbursed directly to the child who qualifies as a child attending school under ORS 107.108 and OAR 137-055-5110.

-(9)(a) For cases that continue to be managed in CSEAS pending conversion to the Origin child support automated system: any payment received on arrears will be disbursed in equal shares to the person(s) or parties to whom arrears are owed, as applicable.
-If support is being paid to a caretaker pursuant to a voluntary redirect, the arrears will be disbursed to the caretaker as provided in the redirect.
+(8) For Oregon support orders or modifications, a prorated share (unless otherwise ordered) of current child or medical support payments received within the month due or an equal share of arrears payments, will be disbursed directly to the child who qualifies as a child attending school under ORS 107.108 and OAR 137-055-5110. ¶ (b) Any payment received on arrears will be disbursed in equal shares to the obligee 9)(a) For cases that continue to be managed in CSEAS pending conversion to the Origin child support automated system: any payment received on arrears will be disbursed in equal shares to the person(s) or parties to whom arrears are owed, as applicable.
+If support is being paid to a caretaker pursuandt to the child if voluntary redirect, the arrears will be disbursed to the arrears accrued while the child was a child attending school. ¶